jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 At first I only wanted to learn about open-source fight.
 Now I want to empower it.
 Telecommuting, right to repair, home power generation, real internet privacy; a better world is waiting once open-source has the resources to not only _make_ new tools but to _replace_ old tools too.
 Because the today's battle is new vs. old tools.
 Protagonists vs. antagonists.
 Jedi vs. Sith.

 But the people don't know about you.
 They're stuck on "red/blue" politics.
 No one should be.
 These philosphies are very outdated.
-Their believers march and yell like its Woodstock in 1969, because technologically speaking they love 1969.
+Their believers march and yell like its Woodstock in 1969, because they love the technological of 1969.
+It's no wonder regular people still suffer with outsourcing, micro-managing, and climate change.
 The potential of digital tools is as lost to him as books, guns, and telescopes were to Darth King.
-It's no wonder regular people suffer outsourcing, micro-managing, and climate change.

-You don't march for change, you force it because you know digital tools will improve our lives.
+You don't march for change.
+You force it because you know digital tools will improve our lives.
 But it's hard to explain why.
 We don't yet understand how our "cyborgology" changes us as we pick up a radio, a smartphone, or a ticket to Mars.
 That's why I was so fascinated by your unspoken philosophy.
 You naturally feel the "majic" of digital tools, and want to distribute them to the hands of the people feeling the pain of inaction because who's better placed to evole humanity past our problems.

 I worked hard to turn your mindset into a new political philosophy called Techvolution.
 It's custom made for open-source and digital tools.
 It works like a web framework.
 Terms like "Darth Blockbuster", "Death Star rule book", "Jedi vs Sith" make it easier for the people to ask themselves the biggest political question of our time.

 It's not the worn out and drab "Am I for red, or blue, politics?".
-But something that reaches for the future' "Am I going to step up and use digital tools to transform and vastly improve my society's way of life?".
+But something that reaches for the future "Am I going to step up and use digital tools to transform and vastly improve my society's way of life?".

 The people don't see this question.
 They're too distracted by the "dark majic show" of fantasy football stats, fancy car commercials, and bombastic political rhetoric to realize how empowered they are.